Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: Application: Predictability of Economic Activity

 \section{Application: Predictability of Economic Activity}

-This section illustrates the implementation and usefulness of our proposed methods via an application to the predictability of US economic activity and the monthly growth rate in industrial production in particular.
-The predictor pool consists of 130 single period lagged monthly series drawn from the FRED-MD database whose detailed constituents are discussed in McCracken and Ng (2016).
+We apply our methods to the predictability of US economic activity and the monthly growth rate in industrial production in particular.
+The predictor pool consists of 130 lagged monthly series drawn from the FRED-MD database whose detailed constituents are discussed in McCracken and Ng (2016).
 These series have also been transformed and outliers processed as documented in McCracken and Ng (2016).

-FRED-MD consists of eight groups of time series and is closely aligned with the early Stock and Watson dataset (Stock and Watson (1996, 2002, 2006)): (1) output and income, (2) labor market, (3) housing, (4) consumption, (5) money and credit, (6) interest and exchange rates, (7) prices and (8) stock-market.
-Our selection of 130 predictors follows closely Giannone, Lenza and Primiceri (2021, GLP2021 therefater) using the data vintage provided by the authors and the same sample range of February 1960 to December 2014.
+FRED-MD consists of eight groups of time series and is closely aligned with the early Stock and Watson dataset (Stock and Watson (2002)): (1) output and income, (2) labor market, (3) housing, (4) consumption, (5) money and credit, (6) interest and exchange rates, (7) prices and (8) stock-market.
+Our selection of 130 predictors follows Giannone, Lenza and Primiceri (2021, GLP2021) using the data vintage provided by the authors and the same sample range of February 1960 to December 2014.
 This allows us to make comparisons between the inferences developed in this paper and existing findings in the literature.
 Recalling that our forecasts are generated recursively we set the starting point of the first recursion at the $165^{th}$ month (i.e., $k_{0}=[658 (0.25)]=165$).
-As it was the case in our simulations we implement our inferences across $\mu_{0} \in \{0.30, 0.35, 0.40, 0.45\}$ and for robustness considerations consider both the ``raw" ${\cal D}_{n}(\mu_{0})$ statistic and its power enhanced counterpart ${\cal D}_{n}^{d}(\mu_{0})$.
-Moreover we also implement these two test statistic formulations using variance normalisers based on residuals obtained under the null and the alternative.
+We implement our inferences across $\mu_{0} \in \{0.30, 0.35, 0.40, 0.45\}$ and consider both the ``raw" ${\cal D}_{n}(\mu_{0})$ statistic and its power enhanced counterpart ${\cal D}_{n}^{d}(\mu_{0})$.
+We also implement these two test statistic formulations using variance normalisers based on residuals obtained under the null and the alternative.
 Accordingly we label these four versions as ${\cal D}_{n}(\mu_{0})_{0}$, ${\cal D}_{n}^{d}(\mu_{0})_{0}$, ${\cal D}_{n}(\mu_{0})_{1}$ and ${\cal D}_{n}^{d}(\mu_{0})_{1}$.